liamcryan/data-handyman/content/post/formspree.md

 ### How is your free lunch?

 Ok, so as I mentioned, this service is free.
-It seems like I have a solution that was both cost effective and functions as intended.
+It seems like Formspree was both cost effective and functioned as intended.
 But wait!
 If you try to fill out the form on the contact page, you will see that it is not a seamless process.
-What is this redirection to Formspree's website and reCAPTCHA?  reCAPTCHA?
-In my case it's that thing you have to do before that thing you actually want to do.
+If you fill out the form on the contact page, you are redirected to Formspree's website and required to check a box called a reCAPTCHA.  reCAPTCHA?
 I don't want you to have to experience this redirection to Formspree.
 The service isn't right for me.

 Maybe Formspree isn't exactly what I am looking for, I'll admit.
-I can pay them to remove the reCAPTCHA and redirection, but yea right, I'm a datahandyman.
+I can pay them to remove the reCAPTCHA and redirection, but yea right, I'm a data handyman.
 There's definitely a better solution that is better for you and me.
+I'll keep the Formspree form for now, but it will be changed, and I'll let you know what I come up with as an alternative (to Formspree's $9.99 a month gold plan).

 In the future, I'll go through how to organize the form data that was sent to my email address.
-Right now, I am thinking a script can parse out the information I want and put it in a database or a file.
-I'll keep the Formspree form for now, but it will be changed, and I'll let you know what I come up with as an alternative (to Formspree's $9.99 a month gold plan).
+Right now, I am thinking a script can get to the information that is emailed to me and I can put it in a database or file.

 ### Until next time

-Through these posts, I want to share a little about my thought processes, how I think about data, and how I can help you on your data projects.
-If you are interested in talking with me about your data related project, I would love for you to get in touch with me here:
+If you are interested in talking with me about your data related project, I would love for you to get in touch with me at my Formspree powered form here:

 * [Contact Me](/contact/)